jtail/conventions/java/general.md

 declaration from superclass is highly likely to trigger the need to change the override

-#### @Override on deprecated methods indicates implementation is not safe to remove

-When the parent method is @Deprecated, you should not normally have to implement it at all.
-But things happen, so if you are facing this need, a careful choice is required:
-- If after removing it from parent the implementation *is guaranteed* remain fully functional, do not put @Override.
-- If removing the method from parent there is possible impact on the functionality of subclass class, .

-Note: This implies the following deprecation cycle for inherited methods:
+#### Deprecation cycle for inherited methods

+When doing non-trivial change to the method that is used in vast inheritance hierarchy, apply the following deprecation
+cycle:

 1. Implement alternative flow in superclass in a way that allows to rewrite subclasses one by one.
 A great way to do so is to provide default implementation in superclass that will assume new flow is used.
-Put @Deprecated on method declaration in superclass.
+Put @Deprecated on method declaration in superclass and place reference to the new implementation in Javadoc.
 2. Review subclasses overriding the method, updating them to use the new flow and replacing @Override with @Deprecated (or remove the method implementation completely, if you provided a default).
 3. Once all subclasses are processed (e.g. have method either removed or deprecated), remove the method from superclass.
 4. Clean up the remaining deprecated implementations.

+If you are modifying library code and method in question is exposed to consumers, insert 'release library version' after each step.

+Note: The same cycle applies to fields, with the addition of step 0: encapsulate all field access in methods.

+#### @Override on deprecated methods indicates implementation is not safe to remove

+When the parent method is @Deprecated, you should not normally have to implement it at all.
+But things happen, so if you are facing this need, a careful choice is required:
+- If after removing it from parent the implementation *is guaranteed* remain fully functional, do not put @Override.
+- If removing the method from parent has possible impact on the functionality of subclass class, keep @Override.
+It is also recommended to communicate the exact impact via comment.

+Note: This implies using *Deprecation cycle for inherited methods* described earlier in this document.

 #### Avoid ignoring exceptions